ridoweb/blog.bkp33/_posts/2022-09-18-the-iot-pattern.md

 # MQTT

 There are multiple protocols available to implement IoT devices, although there is one that is widely used, and sometimes referred as the _king_ in the IoT landscape: *MQTT*.
-Compared to the ominpresent _HTTP_, MQTT has two fundamental benefits: bi-directional communication and power efficiency.
+Compared to the omnipresent _HTTP_, MQTT has two fundamental benefits: bi-directional communication and power efficiency.
 These two make the protocol ideal to implement **The IoT Pattern**.

 ## MQTT Brokers